-If the total cash value of a household's assets exceeds \$50,000, imputed income must be calculated for assets that cannot otherwise have income calculated using the current HUD passbook rate.
-This rate is based on the recent average FDIC passbook interest rate for the country.
-This amount will change annually.
-Imputed asset income is no longer done on total household assets, but rather just on individual assets.
-The imputed asset income is then added to the income for assets that can be determined to calculate total income from assets.
-An annual HUD Multi-family Notice issued before September 1 will establish the current passbook rate for the following year.
+Residents in affordable housing with a substantial amount of assets are expected to earn at least a minimal income on their assets.
+If the total cash value of a household's assets exceeds \$5,000, imputed income must be calculated using the current HUD passbook rate, which is based on the current average FDIC passbook interest rate for the country.
+The greater of the actual income or imputed income must then be included in the household's total income.
+Refer to HUD Multi-family Notice for the current passbook rate.